It’s not merely for money that healthy humans work.

 Wrote Ludwig von Mises.

-Politicians have in essence said that a certain type of worker can’t be trusted — just as certain types of businesses can’t be trusted to remain open during a pandemic.
-Their message was that they’d lock us down for our own good, yet try to pay us off by means of the economy they’d simultaneously shut down, while we’re forced by governmental decree to remain idle.
+Politicians have told us that a certain type of worker can’t be trusted, just as certain types of businesses can’t be trusted to remain open during a pandemic.
+Their message was that they’d lock us down for our own good — and yet try to pay us off by means of the economy they’d simultaneously shut down, while we were at the same time forced by governmental decree to remain idle.